AgntUX Build

 - Tests the new screen on your machine — no extra apps to start, nothing to install separately.

-- Iterates with you using the real sync output from your system — you run the plugin, paste the run back to Claude Code, we read it, edit the prompts, and you re-run.
+- Iterates with you using the real results from your system — you run the plugin, paste the run back to Claude Code, we read it, edit the prompts, and you re-run.
 This usually takes 3 to 5 rounds.
 That's normal — not a sign of failure.

 - When the sync feels right and the action button works, finalizes the plugin with a Developer Certificate of Origin sign-off and submits it to the AgntUX team for you — the AgntUX desktop app syncs it automatically.
 Nothing to download, attach, or email.